Image from Pixabay.

 Image by Andy Hay.

 Just a short drive from Moss Wood, you’ll find Williamson Park – 54 acres of gorgeous parkland, with spectacular views overlooking Morecambe Bay, the Fylde Coast and the Lake District.
 It’s home to woodland walks, hidden trails, mosaics and follies, a children’s playground, and even a Mini Beast Cave and Edwardian Butterfly House.
-In the holidays, the park also hosts regular children’s activities and events, so be sure to check out it’s what’s on guide before going.
+In the holidays, the park also hosts regular children’s activities and events, so be sure to check out it’s what’s on at Williamson Park guide before going.

 Cruise Along the Lancaster Canals